Joemon Joshy

-Joemon Joshy (born 2 September 1988) is a Malayalam film/television actor.
+Joemon Joshy (born 2 September 1988) is a Malayalam film and television actor.
 He started his film career as a child artist.
 Joemon made his acting debut in Puraskaram a 1999 Malayalam language children's film.
 Joemon has played a variety of roles.

-Biography
+Early life and career

 Joemon Joshy finished his schooling from C.M.E Public School at Ochanthuruth and Little Flower High School at Narakkal.
 Joemon graduated in Journalism from Bharata Mata College, Thrikkakara in Ernakulam.

 He began his acting profession as a child artist.

 He debuted with the role of Vinu with the movie Puraskaram directed by K.P Venu in 1999.

 He acted in Sahayathrikakku Snehapoorvam, Rakshasa Rajavu, Meerayude Dukhavum Muthuvinte Swapnavum and Chronic Bachelor.